Russia charges 30 with piracy over Greenpeace Arctic protest

 PUTIN'S PLANS

-Global majors including ExxonMobil (XOM.N), Eni (ENI.MI) and Statoil (STL.OL) have agreed deals with Russia's state-owned Rosneft (ROSN.MM) to enter Russia's Arctic offshore waters, projects seen as crucial to maintaining the 10 million barrels a day of oil flow from the world's No. 1 producing nation.
+Global majors including ExxonMobil, Eni and Statoil have agreed deals with Russia's state-owned Rosneft to enter Russia's Arctic offshore waters, projects seen as crucial to maintaining the 10 million barrels a day of oil flow from the world's No. 1 producing nation.

 Russia's economy has slowed in recent years after growing robustly during Putin's initial stint as president in 2000-2008.